youwuyou/algo-lab-2024/docs/week02.md

   </summary>
   {: .text-delta }
   - We have the total number `n` and the coordinates of the parasols, where coordinates are also integers (positive & negative) relative to the origin (the parking lot).

-  *Optimality of the location `x`*
-  - A location x on the beach can only have integer coordinates and is optimal if the number of parasols within 100m of it (i.e. with coordinates in `[x − 100, x + 100]`) is maximal with respect to all other locations on the beach.
-    - If many locations maximize the number of parasols we only want those such that the distance to the farthest parasol at most 100m away is minimized.
 {:toc}
 </details>